Models of Software Development Life Cycle: Importance of SDLC

 Risk Analysis

-In the spiral model, the Risk Analysis phase identifies, estimates and monitors the technical feasibility, and management risks and finds out alternate solutions to the project.
+In the spiral model, the Risk Analysis phase identifies, estimates, and monitors the technical feasibility, and management risks and finds out alternate solutions to the project.
 If any risk is found during the risk analysis then necessary steps are taken to reduce the risks and alternate solutions are implemented.

 However, a standard prototype is developed at the end of the risk analysis phase.

-Learn more about How to reduce Cyber Risks?
+Learn more about How to reduce Cyber Risks.

 Engineering

 When the planning and risk analysis phase is finalized then the engineering phase will start for developing the software.
-In the engineering phase, the software is developed, tested and deployed in the customer environment.
+In the engineering phase, the software is developed, tested, and deployed in the customer environment.

 Evaluation